zbadiru/zbadiru/README.md

 I created this project as a website for a friend to showcase her skill as a Photographer and display her Portfolio.
 DEMO

 PHONE-SHOP
+E-commerce app that showcase phones and cart check out system with a payment method of paypal

 Contact Me

 www.linkedin.com/in/zbadiru

 zbadiru@gmail.com